-Trump Calls Himself "Your Favorite President" & Twitter Is Having None Of It
+Trump Calls Himself "Your Favorite President" & Twitter Is Not Having It

 President Donald Trump has had some of the lowest approval ratings of all time for a president this early in his first term.
 The Hill recently reported that, as of mid-November, his job approval ratings hovered between 38 and 41 percent.
 However, he is apparently undeterred, if a Sunday evening tweet in which Trump perplexingly described himself as "your favorite President" is any indication.